Edited by: Jessica Merritt

 However, it may be a good idea to speak with your doctor if you haven’t used them before.

 Planes are notorious for being dry and sucking moisture out of the air.
-Be sure to pack a big water bottle and ask for more while onboard to make sure you don’t get dehydrated.
+Pack a big water bottle and ask for more while onboard to ensure you don’t get dehydrated.

-If you are prone to nausea, be sure to bring remedies such as candies and crackers (or whatever works for you) because smells can sometimes be unavoidable inside a plane.
+If you are prone to nausea, bring remedies such as candies and crackers (or whatever works for you) because smells can sometimes be unavoidable inside a plane.

 Having travelers insurance is always a good idea, especially if you are traveling far from home — even more so if you are late in your pregnancy.

-Hot Tip: Once your little traveler is born, they are going to want to fly with you.
-Here is ultimate guide to baby bassinet seats on 50+ airlines.
+Hot Tip: Once your little traveler is born, they will want to fly with you.
+Here is the ultimate guide to baby bassinet seats on 50+ airlines.

 Pregnancy is a beautiful thing, and combining it with travel can be a recipe for some wonderful memories.

-This guide has plenty of information, and when you’re ready to start traveling with your little one in tow, be sure to come back and read all of our family travel guides!
+This guide has plenty of information, and when you’re ready to start traveling with your little one in tow, be sure to come back and read our family travel guides!